bela333/Vigne/README.md

 vigne:welcomer:secret | | ID of the channel where messages of leaves and joins should go vigne:welcomer:text:before | | Message, that should be displayed when a user joins.
 Example: `Welcome %s!
 Have fun!` vigne:welcomer:text:after | | After a short period of time, the original message gets replaced by this one.
-Example: `Welcome %s!`
+Example: `Welcome %s!` vigne:canPlayLive | | 1 or 0.
+Whether the music bot can play live streams or not.

 ## Default commands